Pat Noonan: Coaching career

-United States National Team
+United States national team

 After Noonan's retirement as a player, he joined the Galaxy's technical staff as an assistant coach to Bruce Arena.
 When Arena was announced as returning to be the head coach of the United States national team, he brought his supporting staff from the Galaxy, including Noonan, to work as assistants.

 Philadelphia Union

 In January 2018, Noonan was hired as an assistant coach alongside Jim Curtin at the Philadelphia Union.

 FC Cincinnati

 Noonan was named head coach of FC Cincinnati on December 14, 2021.
+The team had previously finished last in the regular season standings in their three prior MLS seasons.
+Noonan, along with new general manager Chris Albright, oversaw 24 player changes and the hiring of assistants Kenny Arena and Dominic Kinnear.

 He led Cincinnati to fifth place in the Eastern Conference as they clinched their first-ever MLS Cup Playoff berth, Noonan's Orange and Blue beat New York Red Bulls on the road 2–1 before falling to the Philadelphia Union, 1–0, in the Eastern Conference Semifinals.

+In the 2023 season, Noonan guided Cincinnati to their first trophy in MLS, finishing top of the league standings, clinching the Supporters' Shield and their second consecutive playoff berth.
+In the playoffs, Cincinnati made it to the Eastern Conference Finals, falling to the Columbus Crew 3–2.
+Noonan was named the MLS Coach of the Year on November 21, 2023.